GARPENHOLM Still Video Digitization

 Professional transfer of VF-50, VFD-50, Mavipak and other 2-inch Still Video Floppy Disks to modern digital image files.

-Canon VF-50 Still Video Disk, Video Floppy Disk, Still Video Format
+Canon VF-50 Still Video Disk

 Convert VF-50 disks to digital files

-Bulk conversion for many disks
+Bulk conversion for larger collections

 Preserve images from VF-50 and Still Video Floppy Disks

 GARPENHOLM helps customers recover and digitize images from 2-inch Video Floppy Disks, also known as VF disks, Still Video Disks, VF-50, VFD-50 or Mavipak media.
-These disks were used by early still video cameras from manufacturers such as Canon and Sony before modern digital camera storage became common.
+These disks were used by early still-video cameras from manufacturers such as Canon and Sony before modern digital camera storage became common.

-How the conversion works
+How it works

 1. Playback and signal handling